lancopku/DPGAN/README.md

 # DP-GAN

-This is the code used in the paper titled DP-GAN: Diversity-Promoting Generative Adversarial Network for Generating Informative and Diversified Text, the link is http://arxiv.org/abs/1802.01345
+This is the code used in the paper titled DP-GAN: Diversity-Promoting Generative Adversarial Network for Generating Informative and Diversified Text.
+The link is http://arxiv.org/abs/1802.01345

 # Requirements